Russian pyramid: In popular culture

 Versions of the game have featured prominently in notable Russian films such as The Meeting Place Cannot Be Changed (1979) and The New Adventures of the Elusive Avengers (1968).
 An episode of the popular animated television series Kikoriki has two characters playing the game.
 The main characters of Dead Man's Bluff, or Zhmurki (Russian: Жмурки) play Russian pool in the bar scene.

-A Russian pool configuration can be seen in “Tulsa King” starring Sylvester Stallone in Season 1, episode 5, while making a phone call, he walks up to a pool table, and around it.
-You will notice the all white balls racked, and a white cue ball.
+A Russian pool configuration can be seen in “Tulsa King” starring Sylvester Stallone in Season 1, episode 5, while making a phone call, he walks around a pool table with all-white balls racked, and a white cue ball.

-Russian pyramid has been adapted into video games, both in standalone form and as a play mode in multi-cue sports video games.
+Russian pyramid has been adapted into video games, both in stand-alone form and as a play mode in multi-cue-sports video games.
 Many recent releases have been mobile games for Android and iOS.